 Assuming you don't qualify for any of the above criteria, HBO Max is offering a limited time preorder discount of $11.99/month for the first year if you sign up before launch.
 After the first 12 months, the rate will automatically increase to $14.99/month.

 The official launch date for HBO Max is Wednesday May 27, 2020.
 The app should be available at that time on popular streaming devices such as Apple TV, Xbox One, PlayStation 4, Android, and iOS.
 Last-minute negotiations with Roku are still ongoing at the time of this writing.
 Unfortunately, it appears that talks with Amazon Fire TV have failed.
 However, subscriptions will be available through Hulu and YouTube TV.

 It is not currently known whether HBO Max will support streaming at 4K Ultra HD resolution with High Dynamic Range video as major competitors Netflix, Amazon Prime, and Disney+ do.

 Josh Zyber has written about TV, movies, and home theater for the past two decades.
 Most recently, he spent more than nine years managing a daily blog at High-Def Digest.

-TOPICS: HBO Max, Cinemax, HBO, Adventure Time, The Big Bang Theory, The Boondocks, Craftopia, Doctor Who, Dune: The Sisterhood, The Flight Attendant, Friends, Game of Thrones, Gossip Girl 2021, Green Lantern, Gremlins: Secrets of the Mogwai, Legendary, Looney Tunes Cartoons, Love Life, The Not Too Late Show With Elmo, On the Record, Sesame Street, Westworld, Warner Bros., WarnerMedia
+TOPICS: HBO Max, Cinemax, HBO, Adventure Time, The Big Bang Theory, The Boondocks, Craftopia, Doctor Who, Dune: The Sisterhood, The Flight Attendant, Friends, Game of Thrones, Gossip Girl (2021 Series), Green Lantern, Gremlins: Secrets of the Mogwai, Legendary, Looney Tunes Cartoons, Love Life, The Not Too Late Show With Elmo, On the Record, Sesame Street, Westworld, Warner Bros., WarnerMedia